 iDE focuses on collecting both real-time data allowing us to make programmatic decisions to improve results, and impact data to know if we achieve the outcomes we are striving for and maximize the benefit to our clients.
 We have pioneered a dynamic, cloud-based information system that can connect every aspect of our operations, from a farm business advisor's smartphone to a manager’s laptop to our Denver headquarters - while still being flexible enough to work with the needs of our field staff collecting data on the ground.
 With in-house expertise in impact evaluation and research design, we are able to statistically measure the impactfulness of our work and share learnings with our donors, sector partners doing similar work and with the individuals and communities we work with.

 Our experts build on over 30 years of human-centered design and market development expertise with our partners to learn best practices from each other and use this depth of experience to inform new solutions.
-Our Global Evidence & Analytics team provides context-specific support to our staff around the world at every stage of a project to increase rigor in measurement, understand the impact and efficiency of our work, and equip every iDE staff member with the tools and methods needed to deliver lasting change.
+Our Monitoring, Evaluation, Research, and Learning team provides context-specific support to our staff around the world at every stage of a project to increase rigor in measurement, understand the impact and efficiency of our work, and equip every iDE staff member with the tools and methods needed to deliver lasting change.

 Our 10:1 Commitment

-We strive to guarantee that every dollar invested by donors is translated into at least $10 in added income or savings for our clients.
+iDE strives for a global average of $10 in annual income or livelihood savings for our clients for every dollar we deploy across our global portfolio.
 Under this commitment, we report our Social Return on Investment (SROI) over a three-year rolling average.
 This average captures the bigger picture.
 In the first year of any new program, costs can be substantially higher because of the need to invest in design, marketing, and training.
 In the future, we’d like to capture the longer term impact of our work, both on local communities and across our entire global organization: the result of establishing sustainable markets that remain active and vibrant long after we leave.